Marit Økern

 Marit Økern Jensen (born 4 April 1938) is a Norwegian orienteering competitor.
+She won six national titles in orienteering, and won a silver medal in the first European championships.

+Biography

-She is the daughter of Harald Økern.
+Born on 4 April 1938, Marit Økern is a daughter of Harald Økern, a Nordic combined skier.

 She competed in the first European Orienteering Championships in 1962, where she won a silver medal in the individual event, and also a silver medal in the unofficial relay event.

 National championships

 Marit Økern won a total of six gold medals in the Norwegian championships.
-She received the King's Cup in 1962, 1963 and 1965.
+She received the King's Cup trophy in 1962, 1963 and 1965.